 Managing client concerns and misinformation

 Almost immediately after the Trump Gold Card announcement, misinformation spread online—most notably claims that it allows individuals to “buy U.S. citizenship.”
-This misunderstanding has led to a surge in client inquiries, especially from foreign nationals desperate for expedited residency.
+This has led to a surge in client inquiries, especially from foreign nationals seeking expedited residency.

-Immigration lawyers play a critical role in correcting this narrative.
-It’s important to clarify that the Trump Gold Card offers a path to permanent residency, not citizenship.
+Immigration lawyers play a critical role in clarifying these misunderstandings.
+It’s important to emphasize that the Trump Gold Card, as outlined, offers a path to permanent residency, not citizenship.
 Applicants must still undergo the naturalization process like any other green card holder.

 To manage client expectations and ease concerns, firms can:

-• Use secure client portals to share FAQs or clarifications tailored to specific visa types.
+Use secure client portals, like 8am™DocketWise to share FAQs or clarifications tailored to specific visa types.

 This proactive approach not only protects clients from predatory schemes but also builds trust—reinforcing the attorney’s role as a reliable authority amid fast-moving immigration policy from the Trump administration.